tardigrde/gardenofbits/src/site/notes/GOB/Meta/Linking your thinking.md

 ## PKM Over Productivity

 Ironically, it's when you stop exploiting and start exploring, that you generate some of your best ideas and insights!

-ou may not know this, but you have a choice.
+You may not know this, but you have a choice.
 You don’t have to serve your task manager.
 Take the power back.
 Choose to be led by the carrot of curiosity over stick of a task list.